nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

     -   Externalised parameter names (forms a part of the name of function)

+    -   What goes into Functions in Swift, Various ways of passing parameters, returning multiple values, anonymous functions, closures and abbreviated function syntax (which is extensively used in SwiftUI).

 -   "Functions", Closures, Anonymous functions, Functions acting as first class citizen.

     Once we cover the above items, it will give a rock solid foundation (not pun intended) in understanding most of all what happens in both Swift and SwiftUI.
 Both of them utilise concepts from here heavily.